Key Difference Between Java and C#

 - C# is less flexible as it mostly depends on the .Net framework.

-- C# runs slowly, and the program needs to be compiled each time when any changes are made.
+- The code in C# compiled every time when changes are made.